Finnoy Travel - Reviews, Stories and Tips

 Bottom Line

 Tallinn is a practical cruise destination.
-The port is close to the city centre, making it easy to reach the Old Town quickly and easily after arrival.
+The port is conveniently located near the city centre, allowing for quick and easy access to the Old Town after arrival.
 The city is also affordable, so you can enjoy your visit without spending much.

 We recommend reviewing a map before arrival to get familiar with the city's layout.
 The centre is compact, and the cruise terminal is nearby.
 If the weather is good, consider walking to the city centre, or take a hop-on, hop-off bus for a convenient and scenic option.